adamhatton/quizle/README.md

 **Site Users**

 - To play a variety of quizzes for entertainment purposes
-- To be able create quizzes that can be shared with others
+- To be able to create quizzes that can be shared with others
 - To be able to interact with the website by leaving comments and updating profile information
 - To be able to keep track of the quizzes they have created/completed
 - To have a quick and responsive user experience, with easy navigation